troponaut/ansible-role-komodo/README.md

 The remaining variables in [`defaults/main.yml`](./defaults/main.yml) are set to sensible values, but you should review them and set according to your own needs

+## Overriding default configuration templates

+In some cases, it may be desirable to have more control over the exact service files and/or configuration files deployed to each periphery node.
+In this case, the default / interpolated configurations and service files may not be ideal.
+These configurations can be overridden by manually providing the config and/or service files and setting them in your playbook to `komodo_config_file_template` and `komodo_service_file_template`, for the periphery configuration and the systemd service file, respectively.

+Note that in doing so, the deployed files will be exactly as you specify, and they will always take precedence over any other specified variables.

+For example, if you set a `passkey` or `komodo_bind_ip` variable manually, these will be overridden by the contents and behavior of your supplied `komodo_config_file_template`.

 ## Installation / Setup

 1. `ansible-galaxy role install bpbradley.komodo`